Th-Underscore/server-control-manager/README.md

 ## Security Notes

 *   **Change the default password immediately!**
+*   **This application is not intended for production use and is provided "as is."** Edits will have to be made to fit your specific needs.
 *   Keep your `SECRET_KEY` confidential.
 *   Run this application on a trusted network.
 If exposing it externally, ensure proper firewall rules and consider using a production-grade WSGI server (like Gunicorn or Waitress) behind a reverse proxy (like Nginx or Apache) instead of the Flask development server.
 *   Enable SSL/TLS for encrypted communication, especially if accessed over untrusted networks.